eacheson/rr-eclipse-git/README.md

 **1. _(Optional)_ Create a new (public or private) repo on github:** This step is optional but a good idea if you are currently working on a project you want to version control.
 The rest of the tutorial will use an existing repo we created for this tutorial.

   Creating your own GitHub repo is simply a matter of filling out one screen.
 Login to your GitHub account and create a new GitHub repository [at this link](https://github.com/new).
-Give your new repository a short and memorable name, ideally using lowercase letters only and dashes to separate words, e.g. `rr-eclipse-git`, and check the option to initialize this repository with a README:
+Give your new repository a short and memorable name, ideally using lowercase letters only and dashes to separate words, e.g. `rr-eclipse-git`.
+Check the option to initialize this repository with a README, and optionally choose a license for your project.

   **Note:** Public repos are always free, and private repos are free when you get a free student account, and otherwise you currently have to pay $7/month to get unlimited private repos.
 Applying for a [free student account](https://education.github.com/pack) is highly recommended!
 (It will probably take several days before you get your application approved.)